oupnkalr/oupnkalr/README.md

   Thoughts:

-  * **RED 6** is the first shade above 4.5 contrast and near to red 0° and therefore is chosen as the normal red color
+  * **RED 6** is the first shade above 4.5 contrast and yet near to red 0° by contrast and therefore is chosen as the normal red color

     * RED 5 is lighter red
     * RED 7 is the nearest shade to red 0° by contrast but is unreadable